PassthroughPOST/virsh-patcher/README.md

 Virsh Patcher ![](https://travis-ci.org/PassthroughPOST/virsh-patcher.svg?branch=master)
 ===================

-Simple utility to apply common changes to libvirtd domain xml files.
+Simple utility to apply common changes to libvirtd guests.

-Can either edit the xml file directly, or apply the patch via a hack around `virsh edit`.
+Changes will not be applied if the guest is running.

 Supported Fixes